alchemy-fr/zippy-svc/README.md

 # [WIP] Zippy HTTP Service

-A zip service to create archives from remote files.
+A zip service to create archives from remote files and serve them.

 ## TODO